ybarnatan/multiple-lin-reg/README.md

 ✅ Introduction

 We want to understand the factors affecting the pricing of cars in the American market, since those may be very different from other markets.
+Check the `Multiple-linear-regression.md` file!

 📊 Aim